Safeguarding Policy

 • All prospective positions are risk-assessed and appropriately screened.

-• Nossal Institute’s commitment to safeguarding children is included in all position descriptions.
+• Nossal Institute’s commitment to safeguarding children and at-risk adults is included in all position descriptions.

-• A request that any prospective candidate disclose any charges of child exploitation or abuse offences.
+• A request that any prospective candidate disclose any charges of child and at-risk adult exploitation or abuse offences.

 • A minimum of two referee checks that include safeguarding questions will be obtained for all successful candidates.

-• A requirement for all prospective candidates working with children to undergo interviews incorporating behavioural based questions.
+• A requirement for all prospective candidates working with children and at-risk adults to undergo interviews incorporating behavioural based questions.

 All personnel are required to:

-• Sign the Nossal Institute Child Safeguarding Declaration, which covers the Nossal Institute Child Safeguarding Policy and Code of Conduct.
+• Sign the Nossal Institute Safeguarding Declaration, which covers the Nossal Institute Safeguarding Policy and Code of Conduct.

 Ongoing training and support

-Nossal Institute is committed to ensuring personnel are equipped with the skills and knowledge to safeguard children and young people who come into contact with our programs and activities, understand the responsibilities and boundaries of their roles and respond to and report any child safeguarding concerns.
+Nossal Institute is committed to ensuring personnel are equipped with the skills and knowledge to safeguard children, young people and at-risk adults who come into contact with our programs and activities, understand the responsibilities and boundaries of their roles and respond to and report any safeguarding concerns.

-Nossal Institute provides child safeguarding induction within four weeks of personnel starting, and prior to any project deployment and/or access to children and young people’s personal information or data.
-Personnel are provided with copies of the Safeguarding Children and Young People Policy, Safeguarding Children and Young People Code of Conduct and Reporting Procedure.
+Nossal Institute provides safeguarding induction within four weeks of personnel starting, and prior to any project deployment and/or access to children, young people and at-risk adult’s personal information or data.
+Personnel are provided with copies of the Safeguarding Policy and Safeguarding Code of Conduct.

-Child safeguarding training is undertaken by all personnel, at induction, with refresher training undertaken at a minimum of every 3 years.
-Nossal Institute has a training plan that outlines agendas and timeframes for ongoing education for all our personnel in relation to child safeguarding.
+Safeguarding training is undertaken by all personnel, at induction, with refresher training undertaken at a minimum of every 3 years.
+Nossal Institute has a training plan that outlines agendas and timeframes for ongoing education for all our personnel in relation to safeguarding and sexual misconduct prevention and response.

-Ongoing support is also available to Nossal Institute personnel via the Child Safeguarding Focal Points, who can discuss non-reportable child safeguarding queries and support personnel in assessing child safeguarding implications within their roles and programs.
+Ongoing support is also available to Nossal Institute personnel via the Safeguarding Focal Points, who can discuss non-reportable safeguarding queries and support personnel in assessing safeguarding implications within their roles and programs.

 Engaging with Partners

-Nossal Institute is committed to ensuring all partners and individual consultants are safe and appropriate to work with children.
-Partner organisations involved in projects that includes contact with or may impact children and young people are required by Nossal Institute to:
+Nossal Institute is committed to ensuring all partners and individual consultants are safe and appropriate to work with children and at-risk adults.
+Partner organisations involved in projects that includes contact with or may impact children, young people and at-risk adults are required by Nossal Institute to:

-• Have embedded child safeguarding/protection policies that meet the standards outlined in the Nossal Institute’s Child Safeguarding Policy and Code of Conduct, and/or ensure there are mechanisms in place to ensure partner organisations comply with the Nossal Institute Child Safeguarding Policy and Code of Conduct, under its contractual arrangements.
+• Have embedded child and at-risk adult safeguarding/protection policies that meet the standards outlined in the Nossal Institute’s Safeguarding Policy and Code of Conduct and the Guidelines for Protection in Australian Aid Projects where applicable, and/or ensure there are mechanisms in place to ensure partner organisations comply with the Nossal Institute Safeguarding Policy and Code of Conduct, under its contractual arrangements.

 • Have embedded reporting procedures that meet Nossal Institute’s reporting standards and/or comply with Nossal Institute’s Reporting process outlined in this Policy.